master7720/anarchy-skid-list/README.md

 Fe/Firerug/Watermat/Ongoing - Creator of the "client" Ongoingware.
 I use the term "client" loosely because in reality, they did not even possess the ability to rename a client.
 There are DMs of them asking Moo and Gopro how to skid.
 Essentially, they are like SirMeme, except they are pretty chill and not an incel.
 They have been involved in various dupe hoaxes and, most recently, collaborated with Max on "Raven".
 They tricked Max into thinking they could code, then left soon after.

-krazzzzzymonkey - The creator of one of the most notorious paid clients is referred to as the "Creator of Catalyst".
-There have been allegations of pedophilia against this individual.
-The client they created is essentially a copy/paste and rename of the Gish code, which is sold for $20 (15 Euros).
-It is cringe-worthy when Kilab compares this terrible software to much superior clients such as RusherHack and Future, as there is no comparison to be made.
-Anyone with common sense can see that the reskinned GUI is just a cover for the Gish base beneath it.
-Furthermore, this individual pirates BinSecure and attempts to avoid DMCA takedown notices whenever someone posts their deobfuscated software.
+krazzzzzymonkey - Creator of one of the most nasty paid clients to exist, "Catalyst".
+Is also a pedo (allegedly).
+Created a client that is a complete paste/rename of Gish code, and sells it for $20 (15 Euros).
+I cringe everytime Kilab compares this god-forsaken trash to far superior clients like RusherHack, and Future, as if they are at all on the same level.
+Anyone with a brain can see past their reskinned gui to the gish base below.
+Also pirates binsecure, and copes with dmca whenever anyone posts his deobfed shit.

 SquidLauncher - The "something is majorly wrong with the offhand" guy (https://www.youtube.com/watch?v=iz-o2mGlwCc).

 elarp/Eralp232 - The dumbest person in anarchy has a big ego because of his shitty Discord client archive.
 He hates on people for skidding, yet he skids himself, and even begs others to skid modules into his shity oyvey skid because he doesn't know how to launch IntelliJ.
 Additionally, he uses website source code getters to post random clients' website source code, all the while thinking he's a hacker because of that.

-Skitty - An unskilled ~~developer~~ skidder created a poor-quality client Kami skid named Sn0w.
-Sn0w is essentially a compilation of any client that Skitty, the skidder, could get his hands on.
-It was designed for servers with little to no anticheat, such as cc (notice a pattern here?).
-Additionally, Skitty created a Xulu skid called Skitty hack, which went unnoticed and unused.
+Hes also steals clients that Master7720 has leaked and repped them like hes leaked them...

+Skitty - Somewhat good dev for his time made a client called sn0w which was prolly one of the best cpvp clients around 1.12 meta but has an awful rep since he was forced to rat users.

 Elementars - The definition of a "good paster".
 Xulu is a paste of almost every decent client around at the time of its creation.
 It somehow was also a decent client at the same time which is very rare.
 It was also custom base, but featured a Herocode gui.
 The code of Xulu is very bad at times and has a lot of quality inconsistancy due do the fact that there are legit 30 different devs code pasted in it 💀.
 Some classes still have the "Decompiled by Procyon" tag 😂.
 Has since quit, and now makes youtube videos trying to imitate Dream (down bad 💀).

-Heedi - This developer has a reputation for being autistic and has claimed that they no longer use skidded code.
-However, they are known to copy and paste nearly every addon into their own projects, and have even attempted to add malware into their code.

 lefty - attempting to gain popularity by compiling all of the Anticops addons into a single modpack, without any original development or contribution of their own.

-0iMax/mmmax - This developer is known for creating clients with mediocre code that don't have much of a following.
-In their latest project, "Raven," they enlisted a skid named Fe to serve as the public face of the client.
-They spent months developing a dog-themed client, but it never ended up being used.
-Beta testers never had the chance to use the client before Max quit.
-Later, Max revealed that they were tricked by Fe, who claimed to be a skilled coder when in fact they were not.
+0iMax/mmmax -  Developer that makes meh code.
+He isnt a skid, but he makes mid clients that nobody uses.
+In his latest project, "Raven" he found a skid named Fe, to be the face of the client.
+Then He proceded to spend months creating a dog client only for it to never be used.
+Beta testers never got to use the client, and Max quit.
+Max later said that he was tricked by Fe, who said he could code when he could not.
+(I could have told you that 😂💀).

 Luscius - Luscius is a YouTuber who creates Minecraft anarchy content and has a following of 10k subscribers.
 However, his reputation is tarnished due to his shady practices.
 He promotes his hacked client called "LeuxBackdoor," which is essentially a poor w+2 paste that combines 15 different clients into one.
 This client has a RAT embedded in it that attempts to gather as much personal information from the user as possible.
 If someone interferes with him, Luscius will attempt to extort them by using their personal information or expose them in the Discord of his clan, "Leux."
 Aside from his client's dubious practices, Luscius has also engaged in inappropriate behavior by approaching minors between the ages of 10 and 14 online and asking them to be his "girlfriends/boyfriends."
 He uses this opportunity to obtain their personal information, but once he gets what he wants, he kicks them out of his Discord clan and pretends like nothing happened.
 Despite numerous pieces of evidence supporting these claims, Luscius often dismisses them as "bad edits" or makes other excuses to maintain his positive image with his followers.
 This behavior is concerning and inappropriate.